 Global insulin market size was valued at USD 22,358.9 million in 2013 and is expected to grow at a CAGR of over 13.1% over the forecast period.
-Factors such as increasing prevalence of obesity, increase in alcohol consumption, smoking and drug abuse, sedentary life styles coupled with rise in global geriatric population are expected to boost the product demand over the forecast period.
+Factors such as increasing prevalence of obesity, an increase in alcohol consumption, smoking and drug abuse, sedentary lifestyles coupled with a rise in global geriatric population are expected to boost the product demand over the forecast period.

 According to estimates of the International Diabetes Federation, the global prevalence of diabetes is expected to increase from 366 million in 2011 to 552 million by 2030.
 Such rapid rise in prevalence levels is likely to serve as a high impact driver for this market.
 The increasing patient awareness about diabetes management and expectations to lead healthy life post diabetes detection will boost usage rates across the globe.

-Introduction of new products such as ultra long acting analogs and presence of strong pipeline of oral anti-diabetics coupled with streamlining of regulatory processes with predictability in approval rate for new molecules is expected to increase penetration levels.
+The introduction of new products such as ultra long-acting analogs and presence of strong pipeline of oral anti-diabetics coupled with streamlining of regulatory processes with predictability in approval rate for new molecules is expected to increase penetration levels.
 Patent expiration of various products is likely to provide growth opportunities for the generic manufactures to capitalize on.

 North America insulin market revenue by product, 2012-2020, (USD Million)

 On the basis of its action, the overall insulin market is segmented into pre-mixed, rapid acting, long acting, short acting, and intermediate acting.
 In 2013, the global long acting and intermediate acting insulin segments together held the largest share at over 45.0%.
 The intermediate-acting or Neutral Protamine Hagedorn (NPH) is expected to witness positive growth over the forecast period due to its technical advantage of highest peak time.